JStover95/FaaSr-Functions/WeatherVisualization/README.md

 Scroll to **Next Actions to Invoke**, click **Add New InvokeNext**, and use the popup menu to connect the Get Data function with our Data Processing functions.
 With the leftmost dropdown menu, select `ProcessPrecipitation`, leave the remaining options unchanged, and click **Add New InvokeNext**.

 > ℹ️ This popup menu also allows us to define rank (parallel execution) and conditional invocation (depending on whether a function returns `true` or `false`).
-These are not in this tutorial, but refer to the documentation for more information ...
+These are not in this tutorial, but refer to the documentation for more information: [https://faasr.io/FaaSr-Docs/conditional/](https://faasr.io/FaaSr-Docs/conditional/).

 Repeat this for our other Data Processing functions `ProcessTemperatureMin` and `ProcessTemperatureMax`.